 Take a Course or Three

 Educators can benefit from free PD at Coursera, the massive online open classroom (MOOC) of free college courses from leading universities.
 Launched in April 2013, Coursera’s teacher PD category and related courses already offer quite a few selections. edX is another option.
-For searchable listings from these providers and more, visit The Digital Scholar’s Seven Sources for Finding the Right MOOC.
-Written in October 2013, the post’s links are still lively.

 To browse the relatively short history of MOOCs and get a late 2013 view of their place in education, read Audrey Watters’s take on MOOC issues at her blog, Hack Education.
 And for more learning at home, tune in to BAM!
 Radio to catch helpful discussions from educators for educators, including the growing Classroom Q&A series hosted by Larry Ferlazzo and featuring many MiddleWeb contributors.

 You can find quick doses of immediately applicable PD via ASCD and Ed Week, including free new and archived webinars.
 Educators can also order other ASCD courses and Ed Week courses for a fee.
 You’ll also find invigorating summer learning opportunities at Powerful Learning Practice (e.g., Creative 21stC Lesson Plans) where eCourses combine digital resources with pedagogy at a range of prices.
 You can settle in anytime for a free archived webinar on the power of using video in professional development.
 Led by Jim Knight and filled helpful strategies and practical guidelines for video use, the session was recently added to Learning Forward’s collection of webinars which are free to members or can be viewed for a fee.